dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 ## VI.
 Anguilla Project

 ### A201 - Anguilla Project - Vision and Master Plan
 - **Description:** The high-level strategic vision for transforming Anguilla into the world's first AI-native nation, leveraging its unique digital asset (.ai domain) and small population size.
+Updated C2 to include core principles of Sovereignty, Culture, and Resilience.
-- **Tags:** anguilla, strategy, vision, nation building, ai
+- **Tags:** anguilla, strategy, vision, nation building, ai, sovereignty, resilience

 ### A202 - Research Proposal - The AI Capital
-- **Description:** A proposal focused on leveraging the .ai domain windfall to fund sovereign digital infrastructure and creating a "Digital Wealth Fund" for the nation.
+- **Description:** A proposal focused on leveraging the .ai domain windfall to fund sovereign digital infrastructure, specifically emphasizing green, hurricane-resilient data centers.
-- **Tags:** anguilla, economics, .ai domain, infrastructure, sovereign wealth
+- **Tags:** anguilla, economics, .ai domain, infrastructure, sovereign wealth, green energy, resilience

 ### A203 - Research Proposal - The Cognitive Citizenry
-- **Description:** A proposal for a national upskilling initiative using the V2V/DCE methodology to turn the entire population into high-value "cognitive capital."
+- **Description:** A proposal for a national upskilling initiative using the V2V/DCE methodology, featuring a "Cultural Heritage AI" component to preserve local history and dialect.
-- **Tags:** anguilla, education, upskilling, v2v, cognitive capital, workforce
+- **Tags:** anguilla, education, upskilling, v2v, cognitive capital, workforce, culture, heritage

 ### A204 - Research Proposal - The Automated State
-- **Description:** A proposal for modernizing Anguilla's governance through AI, creating a frictionless, automated civil service for citizens and businesses.
+- **Description:** A proposal for modernizing Anguilla's governance through AI, creating a frictionless, automated civil service with a focus on "Continuity of Government" during climate disasters.
-- **Tags:** anguilla, governance, automation, public services, efficiency
+- **Tags:** anguilla, governance, automation, public services, efficiency, disaster recovery

 ### A205 - Research Proposal - Resilient Island Systems
-- **Description:** A proposal for using AI to manage critical island resources (water, energy) and enhance climate resilience through predictive modeling.
+- **Description:** A proposal for using AI to manage critical island resources (water, energy) and enhance climate resilience through predictive modeling and digital twins.
-- **Tags:** anguilla, sustainability, environment, climate change, resource management
+- **Tags:** anguilla, sustainability, environment, climate change, resource management, digital twin

 ### A206 - Research Proposal - The Global AI Sandbox
-- **Description:** A proposal to establish Anguilla as a "Regulatory Sandbox" for ethical AI development, attracting global companies to test and deploy in a safe, controlled environment.
+- **Description:** A proposal to establish Anguilla as a "Regulatory Sandbox" for ethical AI development, ensuring frameworks respect local culture and prevent digital colonialism.
-- **Tags:** anguilla, regulation, policy, sandbox, innovation, ethics
+- **Tags:** anguilla, regulation, policy, sandbox, innovation, ethics, sovereignty

 ### A207 - Strategic Presentation Guide
-- **Description:** A script and strategic guide for the meeting with the Minister of IT, outlining the narrative arc, key talking points, and the "ask."
+- **Description:** A script and strategic guide for the meeting with the Minister of IT, outlining the narrative arc, key talking points, and the "ask," woven with themes of political sovereignty, cultural preservation, and climate resilience.
 - **Tags:** anguilla, presentation, strategy, pitch, meeting guide